 Our PSHE lessons incorporate the following core themes: health and wellbeing, relationships and living in the wider world (see document below for more information).

-From September 2020 it will be mandatory for all schools to deliver RSE (relationships education, relationships and sex education and health education).
-At Chater Junior all parents are informed and given the opportunity to preview resources used by the teachers when teaching about relationships.
+From September 2020 it will be mandatory for all schools to deliver RSHE (relationships, sex and health education).
+At Chater Junior all parents are informed and given the opportunity to preview resources used by the teachers when teaching this area of the curriculum.

 As part of our ongoing focus on emotional wellbeing, please see the leaflet below which provides information about the NHS five ways to wellbeing and how to support your child.